BtabOrg/bookface/README.md

 Domain Entities
 ===============
-Person
+person
-- Version [bigint,not null]
+- version [bigint, null]
-- Identifier [bigint,not null,auto increment,PK]
+- identifier [bigint, not null, auto increment, PK]
-- Screen name [varchar 255,not null]
+- screen_name [varchar 255,not null]
-- Email address [varchar 255, not null]
+- email_address [varchar 255, not null]
-- Password [varchar 255, not null]
+- password [varchar 255, not null]

-User
-- Version [bigint,not null]
-- Identifier [bigint,not null,auto increment, PK]
-- Person.Identifier [bigint, not null,index "user_person" :- Person.PK update/delete cascade]

-Author
+author
-- Version [bigint,not null]
+- version [bigint, null]
-- Identifier [bigint,not null,auto increment, PK]
+- identifier [bigint, not null, auto increment, PK]
-- Name [varchar 255, not null]
+- name [varchar 255, not null]

-Book
+book
-- Version [bigint,not null]
+- version [bigint, null]
-- Identifier [bigint,not null,auto increment, PK]
+- identifier [bigint, not null, auto increment, PK]
-- Author.Identifier [bigint, not null, index "book_author" :- Author.PK update cascade/delete nothing]
+- author [bigint, not null, index book_author_idx, FK book_author references author.identifier update no action/delete no action]
-- Title [varchar 255, not null]
+- title [varchar 255, not null]

-Comments
+comments
-- Version [bigint, not null]
+- version [bigint, null]
-- Identifier [bigint, not null, auto increment, PK]
+- identifier [bigint, not null, auto increment, PK]
-- User.Identifier [bigint, not null, index "comment_user" :- User.PK update/delete cascade]
+- book [bigint, not null, index comments_book_idx, FK comments_book references book.identifier update no action/delete no action]
-- Book.Identifier [bigint, not null, index "comment_book" :- Book.PK update/delete cascade]
+- person [bigint, not null, index comments_person_idx, FK comments_person references person.identifier update no action/delete no action]
-- Description [smalltext, not null]
+- description [text, not null]

-Favourites
+favourites
-- Version [bigint, not null]
+- version [bigint, null]
-- Identifier [bigint, not null, auto increment, PK]
+- identifier [bigint, not null, auto increment, PK]
-- User.Identifier [bigint, not null, index "favourites_user" :- User.PK update/delete cascade]
+- book [bigint, not null, index favourites_book_idx references book.identifier update no action/delete no action]
-- Book.Identifier [bigint, not null, index "favourites_book" :- Book.PK update/delete cascade]
+- person [bigint, not null, index favourites_user_idx references person.identifier update no action/delete no action]

 Constraints
 ===========
-Person
-- The 'is' relationship with User is mandatory, the relationship is total.
-A Person represents a User.

-User
+person
-- The 'is' relationship with Person is mandatory, the relationship is total.
-A User is a Person.
+- The 'created' relationship with comment is optional, the relationship is partial.
+A person may not create comments.
-- The 'has' relationship with Favourites is optional, the relationship is partial.
-A User may not list a Book as a favourite.
+- The 'has' relationship with favourite is optional, the relationship is partial.
+A person may not have favourites.

-Author
+author
-- The 'authored' relationship with Book is mandatory, the relationship is total.
-A Book must have an Author.
+- The 'authors' relationship with book is mandatory, the relationship is total.
+A book must have an author.

-Book
+book
-- The 'authored' relationship with Author is mandatory, the relationship is total.
-A Book must have an Author.
+- The 'authors' relationship with author is mandatory, the relationship is total.
+A book must have an author.

-Comments
+comments
-- The 'created' relationship with User is mandatory, the relationship is total.
-A Comment is created by a User.
+- The 'created' relationship with person is mandatory, the relationship is total.
+A comment must be creatd by a person.
-- The 'has' relationship with Book is optional, the relationship is partial.
-A Book may not have any Comments.
+- The 'has' relationship with book is optional, the relationship is partial.
+The may be no comments on a book.

-Favourites
+favourites
-- The 'is' relationship with User is optional, the relationship is partial.
-A User may not have any Favourites.
+- The 'is' relationship with person is mandatory, the relationship is total.
+A favourite must be selected by a person.
-- The  'listed as' relationship with Book is manadatory, the relationship is total.
-A Favourite can not exist if it is not associated with a Book which is listed.
+- The 'listed as' relationship with Book is mandatory, the relationship is total.
+A favourite must have a book associated with it.